NSERC Chair for Women in Science and Engineering (Prairies)

 WISE Planet strives to create a diverse, inclusive, equitable and just society by training women and other underrepresented groups in STEM to be change leaders equipped to address the major, shared challenges our societies face.
 Our participants will learn to identify and disassemble barriers to success in their workplaces and in larger societal settings with a focus on innovative and sustainable solutions that will benefit everyone.

-WISE Planet delivers one or two-year change leadership training to early career fellows through:
+WISE Planet delivers one- year change leadership training to early career participants through:

 An NSERC-funded program